 3 Minute Read

 Conditions in the housing market have changed so quickly that it's easy to get caught up in the frenzy and catch house fever yourself.
-But before you hop on that bandwagon, think through these three reasons why now may not be the time to buy a home.
+But before you hop on that bandwagon, take our quiz to find out if you are truly ready to buy a home this year.

 Local experts you can trust.Find an ELP